ns-nishant89/animated-website/README.md

 ## <a name="introduction">🤖 Introduction</a>

 Build a visually captivating website inspired by **[Zentry](https://zentry.com/)**, featuring scroll-triggered animations, geometric transitions, and engaging video storytelling.
 Learn how to deliver a luxurious, modern feel, focusing on engaging UI/UX and smooth responsiveness, capturing the essence of what makes an Awwwards winner.

-If you're getting started and need assistance or face any bugs, join our active Discord community with over **47k+** members.
-It's a place where people help each other out.

 <a href="https://discord.com/invite/n6EdbFJ" target="_blank"><img src="https://github.com/sujatagunale/EasyRead/assets/151519281/618f4872-1e10-42da-8213-1d69e486d02e" /></a>